Questions and Answers

 I will probably like for Angela to have some groceries in the pantry for us upon our arrival.
 How detailed does she like the list to be?
 For instance, would she prefer "Jiff creamy peanut butter" or just "peanut butter"?
 I read that coffee is expensive and it its better to bring it with us.
 Is that still the case?
 If you want “Jiff Creamy Peanut butter” you would need to order it that way but I suppose that you should add “if possible, otherwise any creamy peanut butter” because there is no guarantee that the store she shops at carries that brand.
 Coffee is still expensive and doesn’t weigh that much so if you have a favorite brand I would go ahead and bring it.
 Be sure to send your shopping list a week or more in advance so we have time to get it to the office and then to Angela as she does not have a computer.

 I would like to have the freedom to leave up to 11 AM on our departure day as our flight does not leave St. Croix until 3:25 PM.
 I hope that is okay?
 If no one is coming in the same day, you can leave as late as you would like, just let our housekeeper know in advance.
-If someone is coming the same day, you can still stay but you might have to put up with the housekeeper working in one of the rooms.
+If someone is coming the same day, you can still stay on the property, leaving your suitcases in the storeroom next door.
 Even if you are not leaving until evening, we can store your suitcases for you and you can use the pool and change in the dressing rooms by the pool.

 Would you recommend booking any day trips we might want to take, to Buck Island for instance, from home before we arrive?
 Or is it usually not an issue getting reservation?